-- Usually, new fish or plants in your tank introduce the disease, quarantine your new fish or plant before adding to your tank,
+- Usually, new fish or plants in your tank introduce the disease; quarantine your new fish or plant before adding it to your tank,

-- Quality feed and carbon filtering also helps prevent organism formation,
+- Quality feed and carbon filtering also help prevent organism formation,

-- Water quality is a must in your closed container, hence requiring frequent water changes to be very important,
+- Water quality is a must in your closed container, hence requiring frequent water changes is very important,

 - Detection at early stages can be cured; however, once the gills start bleeding, you can’t save your fish.

-If you notice either one or both of your fish eyes swollen or sticking out abnormally, it is a condition called Popeye.
+If you notice either one or both of your fish eyes swollen or sticking out abnormally, it is a condition, Popeye.
 Popeye is a common disease among guppies, which causes the eye of the fish to appear cloudy along with an evident swell.
-Also known as exophthalmia, the disease can originate from various factors.
-If only one eye is affected, the condition is likely caused by an injury.
+Also famous as exophthalmia, the disease can originate from various factors.
+However, if only one eye is affected, the condition is likely caused by an injury.
 Fish Pop-eye can lead to permanent blindness and is hard to cure.

-- The area surrounding the eye appears to be protruded,
+- The area surrounding the eye appears protruded,

 - poor water maintenance,